 Marquest Mutual Funds Inc., which is the Mutual Fund proposed to complete the Mutual Fund Rollover Transaction with the Partnership, is a corporation formed by articles of incorporation under the laws of Ontario on September 24, 2004.
 The Portfolio Manager is also the portfolio manager of the Mutual Fund.
 The Mutual Fund is authorized to issue an unlimited number of Mutual Fund Shares, issuable in series.
 The Mutual Fund Shares do not carry voting rights other than the right to vote on matters prescribed by National Instrument 81-102.
-Gerald L. Brockelsby (Director, Chief Investment Officer and Advising Representative of the Portfolio Manager) and Stephen J. Zamin (Director and Chief Financial Officer of the Portfolio Manager) are also officers and directors of the Mutual Fund.
+Gerald L. Brockelsby (Director, Chief Investment Officer and Advising Representative of the Portfolio Manager), Andrew McKay (President and a Director of the Portfolio Manager) and Ellen Sun (interim Chief Financial Officer of the Portfolio Manager) are also officers and/or directors of the Mutual Fund.

-The Mutual Fund currently has five funds, with each fund having its own investment objectives and strategy.
-Three of such funds, including Explorer Series Fund, are offered under a current simplified prospectus.
+The Mutual Fund currently has three funds, with each fund having its own investment objectives and strategy.
+These funds, including Explorer Series Fund, are offered under a current simplified prospectus.
 The Mutual Fund Shares - Explorer Series, A/Rollover Series are likely to be designated as the shares to be distributed to Limited Partners on a Mutual Fund Rollover Transaction.
 The fundamental investment objective of the Explorer Series Fund is to seek long-term capital growth by investing in a diversified portfolio of primarily equity securities of Canadian mineral resource companies.
 The Mutual Fund offers redemption of the Explorer Series, A/Rollover Series on a daily basis, subject to suspension of redemptions in extraordinary situations as permitted by securities legislation.
 The Portfolio Manager, as manager of the Mutual Fund, receives a management fee of 2% per annum of the Mutual Fund's net assets related to the Explorer Series, A/Rollover Series Mutual Fund Shares.

 The Mutual Fund contains other funds into which Explorer Series shares may be exchanged at no commission cost.
+However, an exchange into another class of shares will trigger a capital gain or loss.